-The Company has a stock incentive plan, under which 5,700,000 shares of common stock, subject to adjustment as provided in the plan, are reserved for issuance to employees, non-employee directors and consultants of the Company.
+The Company has a stock incentive plan, under which 6,700,000 shares of common stock, subject to adjustment as provided in the plan, are reserved for issuance to employees, non-employee directors and consultants of the Company.
 The plan provides for the grant of incentive and nonstatutory stock options and the direct award or sale of shares, including restricted stock.
 The exercise price of stock options must equal at least the fair market value of the underlying common stock on the date of grant.
 The maximum term of options granted under the plan is ten years.
-Except for annual grants to non-employee directors which vest at the next annual meeting, options generally vest 25 percent on the first anniversary of the date of grant, with the balance vesting quarterly over the remaining three years.
+Except for annual grants to non-employee directors which vest at the next annual meeting, options generally vest 25% on the first anniversary of the date of grant, with the balance vesting quarterly over the remaining three years.
 The plan also limits the number of options that may be granted to any plan participant in a single calendar year to 300,000 shares.

+The Company has granted restricted stock units, or RSUs, to executive officers, other executives, and employees under the stock incentive plan.
 In 2004, the Company granted 90,500 RSUs to executive officers and other executives.
 These RSUs vest in equal quarterly installments over a two-year period and, once vested, allow the participants to acquire up to 90,500 shares of common stock at par value.
 In 2005, the Company granted 148,500 RSUs to executive officers and other executives.
 These RSUs vest 25% on the first anniversary date of the grant, with the remaining rights vesting quarterly over the remaining three years and, once vested, allow the participants to acquire up to 148,500 shares of common stock at par value.
-The participants are not entitled to vote, sell or transfer any unvested RSUs.
+In 2006, the Company granted 59,610 RSUs to executive officers, other executives and certain other employees.
+These RSUs vest 25% on the first anniversary date of the grant, with the remaining rights vesting quarterly over the remaining three years and, once vested, allow the participants to acquire up to 59,610 shares of common stock at par value.
+The participants are not entitled to sell or transfer any unvested RSUs and are not entitled to vote or receive dividends on any shares of common stock covered by the RSUs prior to the acquisition of such shares.
 Granted but unvested RSUs are forfeited at termination of employment.